 not tracked onto carpeted surfaces.
 Hendrix Housekeeping is not responsible for

 disposing of animal waste.

-accordance with local ordinances and regulations the animal must be
+2. Vaccination: In accordance with local ordinances and regulations the animal must be

 immunized against diseases common to that type of animal.
-Dogs must have current
+Dogs must have

-housed in college housing must have an annual clean bill of
+3. Health: Animals housed in College housing must have an annual clean bill of

 health from a licensed veterinarian.
 Documentation can be a vaccination

 certificate for the animal or a veterinarian’s statement regarding the animal’s

 health.
-The College has authority to direct that the animal receive veterinary attention.
-(Local
+The College has authority to direct that the animal receive veterinary

 policy that may put the animal at risk, may have their Assistance Animal